How to Successfully Apply for a Cambridge LL.M.: My Experience

 The Cambridge LL.M. application also required a separate essay on career plans.

-In this essay, I elaborated on a phenomenon unique to post-Soviet Russia: outsourcing of the major parts of the economy to English common law.
+In this essay, I elaborated on a phenomenon unique to post-Soviet Russia: outsourcing of major parts of the economy to English common law.
 I discussed how the private law reform initiated in 2008 didn’t address the problem, as more legal transplants were adopted without critical evaluation.

 I outlined my career goals: